thecoderush/Coinview/README.txt

         all_time_daily.csv

-so we have data starting in Januar,y and so the daily dot CSV had what, how many lines we had like 194 candlesticks, and then if I look at all-time daily, we have over a thousand so we have a lot more data to go off here, and let's apply this same strategy, so I'll go to the backtest.py
+so we have data starting in January, and so the daily dot CSV had what, how many lines we had like 194 candlesticks, and then if I look at all-time daily, we have over a thousand, so we have a lot more data to go off here, and let's apply this same strategy, so I'll go to the backtest.py

         (backtest.py)